MyHealthX

 Under IT Act 2000:

-Section 43: If anyone accesses your data without authorization through our platform, you have the right to claim compensation under Section 43.
+Section 43: If anyone accesses your data without authorization through our platform, you may have the right to claim compensation under applicable provisions of the IT Act 2000.

-Section 66E: If anyone violates your privacy by capturing or publishing your private medical information without consent obtained through our platform, they are liable to punishment under Section 66E (up to 3 years imprisonment or ₹2 lakh fine).
+Section 66E: If anyone violates your privacy by capturing or publishing your private medical information without consent obtained through our platform, they may be liable under Section 66E and other applicable provisions of the IT Act 2000.

 10. Children's Privacy